 Zinc (can cause nausea in large amounts—small amounts are better)

-Sunlight (I know it's corny to add this as a supplement, but it's true)
+Sunlight or artificial light (I know it's corny to add this as a supplement, but it's true)

 EVERY FEW DAYS—